‘We were traumatized’: Viral TikTok shows hotel’s unsanitary conditions - NewsBreak

 It did not take long for the hotel’s corporate office to find the post.
 Bruce said the hotel asked her to remove the video and offered her a refund, a three-day stay in the resort’s penthouse, free breakfast and tickets to the aquarium.

 Bruce initially told hotel staff members that she would consider the offer.
 When she returned to the hotel management the next day, she said she wanted to speak to corporate first.
-That’s when the staff told her that the offer of a refund and gifts was no longer on the table.How to check your Airbnb, Vrbo for hidden cameras
+That’s when the staff told her that the offer of a refund and gifts was no longer on the table.Game wardens seize illegal electrofishing equipment

 “[The manager] told me that I will not be getting a refund and [any] of the things that they were going to provide in that offer if I removed the TikTok,” Bruce said.
 “It was being rescinded and I would not be receiving it.”